dstackai/dstack/docs/blog/posts/port-mapping-max-duration-and-more.md

 </div>

-Thi command forwards the traffic to port `3000` on your local machine.
+This command forwards the traffic to port `3000` on your local machine.

 ??? info "Port mapping via .dstack.yml"